This article is a step-by-step check-list for launching a new virtual server for a web-to-print storefront on Amazon hosting platform.

 - Test the products work OK with web-to-print

-- Follow our web-to-print theme customization guide or call in programmers or use our premium web-to-print support.
+- Follow our web-to-print theme customization guide or call in programmers.
 This step is only required if the site will use a custom theme with our web-to-print.

 - Check magento user account (system) has read/write access to theme folders after the install.